syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Specifies to perform incremental search for selection of items from DropDownList can be done with the help of this property, this will helpful in selecting the item using the typed character.
+Specifies to perform incremental search for the selection of items from the DropDownList with the help of this property.
+This helps in selecting the item by using the typed character.

 Default Value: